rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 See [Trezor - What is BIP44?](https://trezor.io/learn/a/what-is-bip44?srsltid=AfmBOopiSIUJDwPISXP5YbzFws1lFEToUwG52ITiM1Y72akbpyvNp8it)

+To understand how an address is generated in bitcoin you can read my article: [Bitcoin Keys 101 - From seed phrase to address](https://rya-sge.github.io/access-denied/2024/10/28/bitcoin-keys-101/)

 ------

 ## Model specificity

 ### On-Device entry

-The Trezor model one uses a blind matrix for PIN entry -- when required, a matrix of **dots** (instead of numbers) appears on your computer screen
+The [Trezor Model One](https://trezor.io/trezor-model-one) uses a blind matrix for PIN entry -- when required, a matrix of **dots** (instead of numbers) appears on your computer screen

 Contrary to the Trezor model One, the PIN for model 3, 5 and T is directly entered by tapping on the touchscreen of your Trezor Model